davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![ select_view_breakpoints ](img/select_view_breakpoints.png)
 <br />
 <br />
 We'll now see a dialog box and all you need to do at this point is ensure that the breakpoint that we want is properly selected within the list of all breakpoints located on the left hand side.
 We'll now ensure that the condition option is selected and finally, we set our condition.
-In this case our condition is i=6.
+In this case our condition is `i`=6.
 Done!
 <br />
 <br />
 ![ set breakpoint condition ] (img/set_breakpoint_condition.png)
 <br />
 <br />
-If you restart your debug session, you'll now see that we'll stop `ONLY` when our condition statement becomes true
+If you restart your debug session, you'll now see that we'll stop `ONLY` when our condition statement becomes true.
+I don't know about you but this is pretty cool.
 <br />
 <br />

-Ok, so let's try to look for charlie a different way.
-Instead of searching for the number of woofs that corresponds to the number of letters in his name.
-Let's look for the real charlie object.
-So in the OrderDogsToSpeak() method, we iterate through the list of dog objects that a human can have.
+Ok, so let's try to look for charlie in a different way.
+Instead of searching for the number of woofs that corresponds to the number of letters in his name, let's look for the real charlie object.
+So in the OrderDogsToSpeak() method, we iterate through the list of Dog objects that a human can have.
 Our breakpoint should activate when it reaches the object named “charlie”

 > How can we do this?